The use of 3D printing in healthcare is a fast-growing trend.

 Based on its use in healthcare to date, 3D printing has already shown itself to be a highly collaborative technology.
 Involving radiologists but also a wide variety of clinicians from other specialties.
 If this level of engagement continues as 3D printing becomes more prevalent in hospitals, it will not only improve the quality of research into the discipline but will also ultimately improve patient care.

-Stay tuned for the second part of this blog series, when Greg and Katie discuss the importance of collecting data on patient benefit and what needs to be done to support the temporary codes’ transition into Category I CPT codes.
+In Part Two of this blog series, Greg and Katie discuss the importance of collecting data on patient benefit and what needs to be done to support the temporary codes’ transition into Category I CPT codes.

 A single platform to quickly access and manage a curated marketplace of regulatory approved medical image analysis applications and AI algorithms that add clinical value.